 As our in-app square-footage estimation algorithms were built for interior scans only, if your order contains exterior scans, the in-app estimation will likely be significantly off.

-- If your scan includes an area that is technically outdoors, but not a facade or siding (e.g., courtyards, patios, porches, and balconies), you may still choose only Interior Spaces as they are processed similarly to an interior space. $0.15 per sqft
+- If your scan includes an area that is technically outdoors, but not a facade or siding (e.g., courtyards, patios, porches, and balconies), choose only Interior Spaces as they are processed similarly to an interior space. $0.18 per sqft

 Bright sunlight is not as much of a factor as it used to be.
 While many 3D sensors can struggle to varying degrees in very bright, direct sunlight, the LiDAR sensor used in Canvas-compatible devices is less sensitive than older technology.
 However, it is still necessary to avoid shooting directly into the sun.